unni-krishnan-95/copy/_posts/2018-01-23-sans-2017-holiday-hack-challenge.md

 #### Terminal Challenge:

-Upon accessing the CranberryPI Terminal we are presented with the following:
+Upon accessing the CranPI Terminal we are presented with the following:

 ```console
                      ___